 Safety and security

-The levels of criminal activity are similar to Australia.
-You should exercise caution as you would in Australia.
+The levels of criminal activity in New Zealand are similar to Australia.
 Expensive goods left in vehicles and campervans are often targeted by thieves.

 Money and valuables